JCMSK/2022_JCW/README.md

     ![](./figures/schipol_trains.png)
   - From Amsterdam Schipol International Airport to Maastricht: The trip takes about 2h45'.
 We recommend to transfer in Utrecht or 'S-Hertogenbosch (not Amsterdam)
   - From Maastricht train station to The Student Hotel:
-    - By bus: Go outside of the train station, and find bus terminals on the right.
+    - By bus: Go outside the train station, and find bus terminals on the right.
 You can buy a ticket on the bus.
 Several buses go to The Student Hotel and they are very frequent
       ![](./figures/maastricht_buses.png)
     - On foot: You can walk through downtown and enjoy the athmosphere!
       ![](./figures/maastricht_walking.png)
   - How to get to [QMSKI](https://qmski.org/): Take the train from Maastricht to Noordwijk.
 We recommended to transfers in Eindhoven and Den Haag (not Amsterdam).
 The trip takes about 3h30'.
-If you are on a budget, we recommend to book a hotel room for Sat/Sun, and travel on Sunday
+If you are on a budget, we recommend to book a hotel room in Maastricht for Sat/Sun, and travel on Sunday
 - Reimbursements:
   - Form: coming soon
   - Where to ask questions: coming soon